ti-uni-bielefeld/T-SIMD/README_CONTRIBUTORS_AND_MAINTAINERS.md

-# Notes for Contributors
+# Notes for Contributors and Maintainers

-This page contains information for developers contributing to the **T-SIMD** library.
+This page contains information for developers contributing to and maintaining the **T-SIMD** library.

 ## General Information for Contributing